optimizely/react-sdk/docs/nextjs-integration.md

 Server-side rendering requires a pre-fetched datafile.
 The SDK cannot fetch the datafile asynchronously during server rendering, so you must fetch it beforehand and pass it to `createInstance`.

-There are many ways to pre-fetch the datafile on the server.
+There are several ways to pre-fetch the datafile on the server.
 Below are two common approaches you could follow.

 ## Next.js App Router